Vernam Cipher in Cryptography

 Vernam Cipher is a method of encrypting alphabetic text.
-It is simply a type of substitution cipher.
+It is one of the Transposition techniques for converting a plain text into a cipher text.
 In this mechanism we assign a number to each character of the Plain-Text, like (a = 0, b = 1, c = 2, … z = 25).

 Method to take key:

 In Vernam cipher algorithm, we take a key to encrypt the plain text which length should be equal to the length of the plain text.